 General rules of parliamentary procedure are used for every Board meeting.
 The most current edition of Robert's Rules of Order may be used as a guide at any meeting.
 The order of business shall be reflected on the agenda.
 The use of proxy votes shall not be permitted.
-Voting rights are reserved to those Board members in attendance.
+Voting rights are reserved to those Board Members in attendance.
 Voting shall be by acclamation or show of hands.
+The Board shall adopt a board operating protocol and rules of procedure, and make it available for patrons at all Board meetings.